TwilightZebby/MooBot/README.md

 ↖ *Want to jump to a specific section/question?
 Use the navigation menu!* (Which doesn't seem to exist on the GitHub Mobile App 😅)

 # MooBot
-A small general-purpose Discord Bot made by TwilightZebby, primarily for Dr1fterX's [Discord Server](https://discord.gg/URH5E34FZf), but can be used in other Servers on a case-by-case basis.
+A small general-purpose Discord Bot made by TwilightZebby, originally for Dr1fterX's [Discord Server](https://discord.gg/URH5E34FZf), but can be used in other Servers on a case-by-case basis.

 ---
 # Questions